DataFabricTech/ingestion/ingestion/operators/docker/README.md

-# OpenMetadata Ingestion Docker Operator
+# Metadata Ingestion Docker Operator

 Utilities required to handle metadata ingestion in Airflow using `DockerOperator`.